-Grants and contracts receivable consisted of amounts due from various federal and state agencies and other non-profit organizations at September 30, 2021 and 2020.
+Grants and contracts receivable consisted of amounts due from various federal and state agencies and other non-profit organizations at September 30, 2022 and 2021.
 The Organization determines the allowance for uncollectible grants and contracts receivable and uncollectible accounts receivable based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
 Accounts receivable are written off when deemed uncollectible.
-There was no allowance for uncollectible amounts at September 30, 2021 and 2020 and there was no bad debt expense related to grants and contracts receivable or accounts receivable at September 30, 2021 and 2020.
+There was no allowance for uncollectible amounts at September 30, 2022 and 2021 and there was no bad debt expense related to grants and contracts receivable or accounts receivable for the years ended September 30, 2022 and 2021.